Monsters: The Lyle and Erik Menendez Story: Critical response

-Aramide Tinubu of Variety praised the first half of the season, highlighting "The Hurt Man" as a standout, and commended the cast's performances.
-However, she ultimately described the season as "overlong and exhausting", calling its narrative "futile and bizarre".
+Aramide Tinubu of Variety praised the first half of the season, highlighting "The Hurt Man" as a standout and commending the cast's performances, but ultimately criticized its excessive length and "futile and bizarre" narrative.
 Daniel Feinberg of The Hollywood Reporter similarly described the season as "unjustifiably long", but praised "The Hurt Man" for its writing and Koch's performance.
 He further commended Javier Bardem's performance, calling him "terrifying in a performance that's wildly outsized but offers enough subtlety to position his howling patriarch as both a chilling villain and as a victim himself".
-The Guardians Jesse Hassenger also offered a mixed review, noting that "high class acting can't save an overlong and repetitive relitigation", as the season failed to balance its complex subject matter with a compelling narrative.
-He added that Koch's emotional performance contrasts with that of Nicholas Alexander Chavez, whom Hassenger described as "doing a coked-up impression of Tom Cruise."
+The Guardians Jesse Hassenger likewise criticized the season as overlong and repetitive, arguing that its strong performances could not compensate for its unfocused narrative.
+He added that Koch's emotional performance contrasts with that of Nicholas Alexander Chavez, whom Hassenger described as "doing a coked-up impression of Tom Cruise".
 Similarly, The Hindus Pallavi Keswani criticized it as "a sensational mess, so occupied with the ornamentation of facts that it loses the plot halfway through".

 Several critics have also expressed concerns about the season's ethical implications and its sexualized approach.
 Kayleigh Donaldson of TheWrap described it as "something giddily salacious rather than a portrait of familial trauma", noting that, despite dealing with sensitive topics such as sexual assault and child abuse, it becomes "hugely misguided" for focusing on "sensuality, with the brothers both forever in Speedos and shot as though the series was a perfume ad".
-The Express Tribune's Mahnoor Vazir also raised ethical questions regarding the "exploitation" of real-life tragedies for entertainment.
-While Vazir praised "The Hurt Man" for being "painfully intimate" and "a masterclass in filmmaking", she criticized the season for failing to sustain this tone and momentum, missing the opportunity to properly explore male sexual abuse.
-Furthermore, she condemned the portrayal of an unsubstantiated incestuous relationship between the brothers as "cheap and entirely unnecessary".
+The Express Tribune's Mahnoor Vazir also questioned the exploitation of real-life tragedies for entertainment.
+While Vazir praised "The Hurt Man" for being "painfully intimate" and "a masterclass in filmmaking", she criticized the season for failing to sustain this tone and for missing an opportunity to explore male sexual abuse more fully.
+She also condemned its portrayal of an unsubstantiated incestuous relationship between the brothers as "cheap and entirely unnecessary".